awakecoding/awakecoding.com/content/posts/isolating-windows-service-process-id.md

 +++
-title = "Isolating Windows service process for easier debugging" slug = "isolating-windows-service-process-for-easier-debugging" date = 2025-04-06 description = ""
+title = "Isolating a Windows Service Process for Easier Debugging" slug = "isolating-a-windows-service-process-for-easier-debugging" date = 2025-04-06 description = "Learn how to isolate a Windows system service into its own process for easier debugging.
+This guide walks you through identifying service process IDs, listing service group members, and using PowerShell to move a service into a new, dedicated service group."

 [taxonomies]
 tags = ["Windows", "PowerShell", "CTO"]

 [extra]
-banner = "/images/banners/windows-virtual-network-using-wintun-and-tun2socks.png"
+banner = "/images/banners/isolating-a-windows-service-process-for-easier-debugging.png"
 +++

 Have you ever wanted to identify which process hosts a specific system service, only to realize that they all show up as "svchost.exe" in [Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) or [Process Explorer](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer)?